janrg/badiDate/DOCUMENTATION.md

 ## The Source Data

-The list of equinox times used can be found in `res/equinoxes.js`.
+The list of equinox times used can be found in `res/equinoxes.ts`.
 The BadiDate class itself contains data for every year from 172 to the end of the range, specifically the date of Naw-Rúz, the length of Ayyám-i-Há, and the dates of the Twin Birthdays.
 The data can be generated in two formats on `res/generateYears.html`, long and short format (Note that since this uses ES6 modules, it has to be done on a webserver.
 The short format is the one used by default in the BadiDate class.
 Every year is represented by a 4 character string in base36 encoding where the first character indicates the day in March on which the end of Naw-Rúz falls, the second character the length of Ayyám-i-Há, and the third and fourth character the Badí' month and day respectively on which the Birth of the
 Báb falls.
-This data is then internally unpacked into the long format as needed, though it is also possible to replace the short format data in badiDate.js with the long format without any additional changes (though this appears to make the handling of the object slightly slower (and of course increases the file size significantly.
+This data is then internally unpacked into the long format as needed, though it is also possible to replace the short format data in badiDate.ts with the long format without any additional changes (though this appears to make the handling of the object slightly slower (and of course increases the file size significantly.
 An item in the long format looks as follows: